accidentalrebel/emacs-dokuwiki/README.md

 ## Opening a page ##
 The function `dokuwiki-open-page` will download the contents of the wiki page specified by the user.
 If the specified page does not exist then the page is created on the remote wiki once the page is saved.

+Can accept a full url like *wikiurl.com/wiki-page* or just *wiki-page*.

 **Note**
 To open a page in a particular namespace add the namespace name before the page-name.
 For example, *namespace:wiki-page* to open the *wiki-page* page inside the *namespace* namespace.